pistarlab/landia/README.md

     - +10 if not infected by end of round
     - +1 when retrieving agent's own flag

-### Forager

-- Rules
-    - Try to collect food and avoid dying of starvation or by being attacked
-- Rewards

 ## Configuration

 After running Landia for the first time, a configuration and save directory will be created in your home folder.
 Example: HOME_DIR/landia.